 Our range of watch cases is manufactured to the same exacting tolerances as the rest of our comprehensive range of quality watch parts.
-With a choice of style, material and finish, our watch cases can be supplied to your specifications to ensure the ideal component for your product.
+With a choice of style, material and finish, our watch case design can be supplied to your specifications to ensure the ideal component for your product.

 Crafted in our own manufacturing facility to the highest standards using state-of-the-art technology, including medical grade dust-free environments, our watch case production combines with our expert logistical support for trusted component supply for all your critical watch components as one of the most experienced stainless steel watch case suppliers.

 Watch cases are mostly made from a process called subtraction manufacturing.
 That is, the case starts as a block of material, whether that be stainless-steel or other metal, and the case is formed by removing material from the block to leave the case structure itself.